crudualexandra/PR-Lab4/README.md

 | 6 | Leader + **all 5** followers must ack (fully sync) |

 **QUORUM TESTING:**
-**quorum = 1** (only the leader has to ack)

-`WRITE_QUORUM: "1”`

-RESTART:

-`docker-compose down
-docker-compose up --build -d`

-RUN:

-`python perf_test.py`

-SAME FOR EACH FROM 1 TO 5
+**Run automated testing for all quorums (1-5):**

+`NUM_WRITES=10000 NUM_KEYS=100 NUM_THREADS=15 SETTLE_SECONDS=5 TEST_ALL_QUORUMS=true python perf_test.py`

+This will automatically:
+- Test each WRITE_QUORUM value from 1 to 5
+- Restart containers between tests
+- Generate plots and CSV results
+- Perform final consistency check

 **1️⃣ Test with WRITE_QUORUM = 1**

 ══════════════════════════════════════════════
 Performance summary
 ══════════════════════════════════════════════
 Total writes requested:   10000
 Successful writes:        10000
 Failed writes:            0
-Total elapsed time:       8.225 s
+Total elapsed time:       7.573 s
-Average latency:          16.408 ms
+Average latency:          11.34 ms
-P95 latency:             23.774 ms
+P95 latency:             14.94 ms
-Throughput:              1215.73 writes/sec
+Throughput:              1320.84 writes/sec
 Followers configured:     5
 Followers checked:        5
 Followers matching dump:  0

 > For WRITE_QUORUM = 1, the leader acknowledges a write as soon as it is stored locally, without waiting for any follower.
-In our 10k-write performance test (20 threads, 100 keys), we achieved an average latency of ~16.4 ms and a throughput of about 1,216 writes/sec, with 0 failed writes.
+We achieved an average latency of ~11.3 ms and a throughput of about 1,321 writes/sec, with 0 failed writes.
 >

-> However, immediately after the load, **none of the followers’ /dump outputs matched the leader high performance followers may still be missing updates**
+> However, immediately after the load, **none of the followers' /dump outputs matched the leader**—high performance but followers may still be missing updates due to fully asynchronous replication.
 >

 **2️⃣ Test with WRITE_QUORUM = 2**